moj-analytical-services/splink/docs/dev_guides/dependency_management.md

 In alignment with the Python community's practices, we are phasing out support for Python versions that have hit [end-of-life](https://devguide.python.org/versions/) and are no longer maintained by the core Python development team.
 This decision ensures that Splink remains secure, efficient, and up-to-date with the latest Python features and improvements.

-Our approach mirrors that of key package maintainers, such as the developers behind Numpy.
-The Numpy developers have kindly pulled together [**NEP 29**](https://scikit-hep.org/supported-python-versions), their guidelines for python version support.
+Our approach mirrors that of key package maintainers, such as the developers behind NumPy.
+The NumPy developers have kindly pulled together [**NEP 29**](https://scikit-hep.org/supported-python-versions), their guidelines for python version support.
 This outlines a recommended framework for the deprecation of outdated Python versions.

 ### Benefits of Discontinuing Support for Older Python Versions: